jmcguigs/DataSheetFinder/README.md

 An installation of Firefox, Python3, and Selenium for Python are required.

 # Usage
-The script can be run by navigating to its directory and typing
+The script can be run by navigating into its directory and typing

 py -3 dsfinder.py